This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 One very common complaint that new knitters have is that their stitches are just getting too tight.
 There can be a few reasons for this.

-Make sure that you are not knitting on the very tip of the knitting needle.
-See how it is thinner at the tip?
-And when you try to push the stitch passed the tapered part the stitch will be very tight.
+See how it's thinner at the tip?
+When you try to push the stitch passed the tapered part the stitch will be very tight.

-Always push that right needle through the next stitch passed the tapered part of the needle and onto the wider part like the picture below.
+Be sure to push that right needle through the next stitch passed the tapered part of the needle and onto the wider part like the picture below.

-Try to relax your hands when you are holding your knitting needles too.
 You want to hold your needles almost similar to the tension you use when you hold a pencil, maybe a tiny bit looser.

-If you are using wood or bamboo knitting needles you may want to try metal needles instead.
-They are much more slippery and allow the yarn to move a lot easier along the needle.
+Tip 4: If you are using wood or bamboo knitting needles you may want to try metal or plastic needles instead.

 In the middle of a row and when you picked it up again....